ilmari-h/envie/docs/getting-started.md

 Welcome to Envie user guide!

 Envie is a self-hostable, open-source secret manager.
-Envie allows you to securely store API keys, application credentials and other environment variables.
+Envie allows you to securely store API keys, application credentials and other application secrets.

+Envie is easy to integrate with any production pipeline or developer environment, working as a dropin replacement for .env files and tools like dotenv.

 ### 📦 Installation